patternfly/pf-codemods/packages/pf-codemods/README.md

 ### pageHeader-deprecated [(#8854)](https://github.com/patternfly/patternfly-react/pull/8854)

-We've deprecated the `PageHeader` components.
+We've deprecated the `PageHeader`, `PageHeaderTools`, `PageHeaderToolsGroup`, and `PageHeaderToolsItem` components.
 A fix will update code to point to the new deprecated import, but we recommend replacing with `Masthead` and its related components.

 #### Examples